 We now discuss the observed price dynamics per treatment and focus on how the observed trading prices per treatment are close to the theoretical equilibrium price across periods.
-Figure 4(a) presents the plot of the observed trading prices per treatment in each period.9 The result suggests that the DA prices are likely to be more widespread, whereas the UPA prices are more concentrated in the range between 80 and 90 (see 95% confidence intervals (CIs) for DA and UPA averages prices in figure 4(b)).
+Figure 4(a) presents the plot of the observed trading prices per treatment in each period.
+The result suggests that the DA prices are likely to be more widespread, whereas the UPA prices are more concentrated in the range between 80 and 90 (see 95% confidence intervals (CIs) for DA and UPA averages prices in figure 4(b)).
 Reflecting on what we observed in figure 4(a), the average UPA prices in each period are lower than the corresponding DA prices, as shown in figure 4(b).
+Recall that our experimental setup yields the theoretical equilibrium prices of 88 - 92.
+If the DA and UPA trading rules are effective, the observed prices in the experiments should be sufficiently close to the theoretical value.
+In other words, the trading mechanism could be considered more desirable if it gives rise to more stable trading price dynamics around the theoretical equilibrium level.